 Event management, in my opinion, is very similar to project management; the key to success is keeping the management side light and simple.
 This is especially true when we organize and plan for our annual Smartsheet ENGAGE customer conference.
-This event brings together the global Smartsheet community for four days of learning and best-practice sharing across multiple roles and industries.
+This event brings together the global Smartsheet community to learn and share best practices across multiple roles and industries.

 Prior to Smartsheet, I managed events using a mix of static spreadsheets.
 While that got the job done, it was woefully inefficient.
 I’ve saved so much time using Smartsheet to manage all the little details that go into producing an event.
 For example, we created a shared workspace and Smartsheet dashboard to track key deliverables and deadlines with underlying sheets to manage the event budget, sponsorship deliverables, content creation, demand generation plan, signage and collateral, registration tracking, and more.

-We even built the conference agenda in Smartsheet using Card View to ensure we weren’t double-booking our presenters.
+We even built the conference agenda in Smartsheet using card view to ensure we weren’t double-booking our presenters.
 Our core planning team is always on the same page, with shared visibility and accountability of what’s on track or at risk.
 What’s proved especially helpful is the ability for our event team to share progress notes and add documents—all in one centralized location—by attaching them to our tracking sheet.

-If you’re excited to build your own dashboard, Smartsheet Business and Enterprise Plan customers can download the free Event Registration and Tracking template set.
+If you’re excited to build your own dashboard, Smartsheet Business and Enterprise plan customers can download the free Event Registration and Tracking template set.
 It includes a sheet with an auto-calculating workback schedule, a dashboard template, and an event planning sheet to help get you started.

 It’s wise to avoid drawn-out email threads and manage your meetings directly in a sheet.
 We use a single sheet to manage our planning meetings so everything is in one place—from the agenda to the presentation deck, including additional supporting materials and action items.

 One of the primary reasons our customers attend ENGAGE (and most conferences in general) is to connect with and learn from their peers.
 We use Smartsheet to coordinate dozens of internal and external speakers across the event agenda, and ultimately want to ensure all of our conference speakers are well prepared before and during the event.

 We use Smartsheet to manage all of these workflows and details, including due dates, task owners, links to copy docs, and attaching creative files and thumbnail images directly to the task’s row.

 For example, I build out an inventory of everything that’s needed at the registration desk and then double-check during setup that everything is at the event and accounted for.
 That said, anyone who’s managed an event, large or small, knows that everything doesn’t always go to plan.